 3 May 2017: Research and Innovation Conference.
 Southampton Solent University, Southampton, UK.

-Project members Dr Kate Pike and Chris Wincott will be presenting for the second time at CrewConnect Global in Manila.
-The international audience will hear about the project's progress and will be able to participate in the research and future data collection.
+In November project members Dr Kate Pike and Chris Wincott presented for the second time at CrewConnect Global in Manila.
+The international audience was told about the project’s progress and invited to participate in the research.

 Team members attended two events held as part of London International Shipping Week in September 2017.
-The events provided the team with the opportunity to inform and engage with maritime stakeholders about the project.
+The events provided the team with the opportunity to inform and engage with maritime stakeholders and raise awareness of the project.

 BUSHE, G.R. and A. CHU, 2011.
 Fluid teams: solutions to the problems of unstable team membership.
 Organizational dynamics, 40(3), 181-188